Developing Leaders in Human Resource Management Workshop | Yellowknife, NT

 For more detailed information, please download the brochure.

-Substitutions will be allowed but no refunds will be issued unless written notice is received prior to January 31, 2017 .
-IPMA-Canada reserves the right to cancel and refund registrations within seven (7) days of the start of the Developing Leaders in Human Resource Management Workshop.
+Substitutions will be allowed but no refunds will be issued unless written notice is received prior to November 30, 2018 .
+IPMA-Canada reserves the right to cancel and refund registrations within seven (7) days of the start of the workshop.

 Sharalyn Young, IPMA-EX